About Our Chapter

-- Timeline: Applications for membership are accepted during the Annual Membership Drive from October-January each year for daughters in the 6th grade at the time of the Membership Drive.
+- Timeline: Applications for membership are accepted during the Annual Membership Drive from January – March each year for daughters in the 6th grade at the time of the Membership Drive.
 Openings for daughters in grades 7-9 are at the discretion of the board and based on pre-determined class sizes.

 - Residence: A Prospective Member shall reside within the Park Cities (University Park and Highland Park) and Preston Hollow areas of Dallas.

 - Application: A Prospective Member shall only apply to one Chapter.

 Please begin by submitting the following Membership Inquiry Form.
 This will allow us to provide you with further details about the membership application process and timeline.
 If you know someone in NCL, talk to her about her Chapter’s boundaries, membership obligations and membership drive timeline.
 For any questions regarding Membership, requests for transfers or assistance with connecting as a Sustainer, please email us at email@example.com.

 Thank you for your interest in our Turtle Creek NCL Chapter.
 We look forward to meeting you!

 Mothers and their daughters (grades 7-12) participate in a program that embraces:

 We understand and serve communities in partnership with local and national nonprofits.
 Each NCL, Inc. chapter promotes social awareness by considering the local community’s needs and selecting appropriate non-profit organizations to support through different volunteer activities.

 We work with the following philanthropies:

 - American Heart Association